Nonpublic Support Services (NPSS) & School Psychologists

-A parent whose child attends a nonpublic school that does not have a contracted school psychologist can contact John Cook, School Psychologist Supervisor, at email@example.com or 614-365-5220.
+A parent whose child attends a nonpublic school that does not have a contracted school psychologist can contact John Cook, School Psychologist Supervisor, at firstname.lastname@example.org or 614-365-5220.
 The parent can receive a consultation and/or have a school psychologist assigned to address the request for an evaluation.
-The assigned school psychologist will contact the parent and the school to schedule a suspected disability meeting at the school.
+The assigned school psychologist will contact the parents and the school to schedule a suspected disability meeting at the school.
 The parent is encouraged to provide any medical documents or private evaluations to the school psychologist prior to the scheduled meeting.
 The suspected disability meeting allows the school psychologist to gain additional information from the school and the parent.
 At the meeting, the school psychologist will determine whether to evaluate the student.
 The school psychologist may not suspect a disability and may instead recommend interventions that could be implemented in the classroom to help support the student.
-If a disability is suspected then the school psychologist must complete the evaluation within 60 days.
+If a disability is suspected of a disability then the school psychologist must complete the evaluation within 60 days.